jagerman/loki-improvement-proposals/LIPS/LIP-3.md

 *Figure 7: Blockchain as measured by signature weight*

-This leads us to the conclusion that chain repairability and double spend protection are mutually exclusive, since any transactions that were accepted in chain 1 (figure 4) could be reversed in chain 2.
+This leads us to the conclusion that chain reparability and double spend protection are mutually exclusive, since any transactions that were accepted in chain 1 (figure 7) could be reversed in chain 2.

 ### 4.4 Proposed Checkpointing in Loki

 After assessing the above issues I believe Loki should value double spend protection over absolute chain repariablity for a couple of reasons:

-1. Chain repairability is already a problem present in Loki’s current PoW.
+1. Chain reparability is already a problem present in Loki’s current PoW.
 If a chain of blocks is mined and then there is a bug encountered, then that bug is likely to cause an issue for all miners, in this case the Loki team or a third party would have to release new software which would allow miners and clients to sync past the faulty block.
 This would be the same scenario if an invalid block was to be checkpointed.
 Thus the introduction of checkpoints doesn’t significantly impact the potential consequences of a bug that causes a chain pause.

 2. An active double spend on the Loki network is likely to cause more damage to the ecosystem than a temporary chain pause.
 Double spends can shake confidence and erode the trust of users and merchants which accept and exchange Loki, a chain pause may be a lower impact event, since no funds are lost and merchants/exchanges can resume normally after the pause.

-### 4.5 Rewards and consequences
+### 4.5 Rewards and Consequences

 This LIP does not seek to increase the Service Node block reward, however it would add additional conditions to a Service Node receiving its normal portion of the block rewards.
 The primary things we want to prevent Service Nodes from doing are: